-Spring is not too far away, and with it comes sunnier weather and a hankering to get out of the house.
-No more heavy coats and woolly socks, but light jumpers and floral dresses - and where better to test out your new spring wardrobe than England’s perfect beach town, Brighton.
+Spring is not far away, and with it comes sunnier weather and a hankering to get out of the house and explore the great outdoors.
+No more heavy coats and woolly socks, but light jumpers and floral dresses - and where better to test out your new spring wardrobe than England’s much-loved beach town, Brighton.

 Brighton offers a variety of indoor and outdoor activities perfect for a spring day trip or weekend Airbnb getaway.

 Not sure where to start?
-We got you covered!
+We've got you covered!
 Below are 5 fun things to do on your Airbnb stay in Brighton.

 1. Brighton Palace Pier

 This 7,722ft long Victorian pier is located in the middle of one of the most stunning seafronts in Britain.
 There is lots to keep the family entertained, from traditional seaside rides, arcades and Brighton's largest indoor soft play centre.
 The pier also boasts a restaurant and two bars, and hosts many conferences and events throughout the year!

 With over 4.5 million visitors a year, Brighton’s 118 year-old pier remains one of the beach town’s most popular attractions.
 If you can, visit the pier at night as it is lit up with no less than 67,000 bulbs, it really is a sigh worth seeing.

 2. The Royal Pavilion

 This impressive Grade I listed building was once the seaside pleasure palace of King George IV and it certainly looks the part!
 Featuring a distinctly Asian architecture, the pavilion is brimming with history.
 After an audio tour of this opulent building, guests can picnic on the beautifully maintained grounds - an absolute must-see in spring as the gardens come back to life.
 Live bands often play music here so it really is a great day out and promises fun for all the family.